Sacramento Family Speaks About What They Say Happened During Deadly Shooting Involving Sheriff's Deputies

 “I hear, ‘hands, hands, hands’ and then a split second after that, shooting,” said JW.

-The Sacramento County Sheriff’s Office said members of the Gang Suppression Unit were doing a follow-up investigation in Carmichael on Friday night when detectives found a car that was connected with that investigation.
+The Sacramento County Sheriff’s Office said members of the Gang Suppression Unit were doing a follow-up investigation in Carmichael on Friday night regarding a possible gang-related shooting when detectives found a car that was connected with that investigation.
 They tried to make contact with the two people inside.

 Investigators tell CBS13, at some point during that time, multiple shots were fired, hitting one detective and killing Kershawn Geiger.